uio-bmi/machine_learning_in_comp_bio_exercises/README.md

 The dataset for this exercise was downloaded from https://github.com/QData/DeepMotif.

-## Exercise 2: Transcription Factor Binding Prediction -- selecting hyperparameters
+## Exercise 2: Transcription Factor Binding Prediction - selecting hyperparameters

 In this exercise, we will have the same dataset as in Exercise 1 with the same aim of building a good predictive model.
 To that aim, we will include cross validation (CV) to explore different hyperparameters and models.
+The exercise is in the Exercise_2.ipnyb notebook.

 ## Exercise 3: predicting disease states from adaptive immune receptor repertoires